thirumurthis/Learnings/DaggerCI/NoteBlog.md

 dagger call publish --source .
 ```

-- Output looks like below snapshot

 ![image](https://github.com/user-attachments/assets/c814fdfc-2e1b-484b-8950-ca3066dffafb)

 #### Using custom dagger engine

-In enterprise we have proxy and possibly we might access the private repositories, in this case the dagger images requires some customization like adding enterprise certs, security, etc. Dagger CLI can identify the custom dagger engine running in the docker by configuring the image name in environment variable `_EXPERIMENTAL_DAGGER_RUNNER_HOST`.
+In enterprise private repository will be used and behind proxy in this case we might require customization of the dagger images with enterprise certs, security, etc. Dagger CLI can be configured to use the custom dagger engine image from docker by configuring the image name in environment variable `_EXPERIMENTAL_DAGGER_RUNNER_HOST`.
 Refer [Dagger.io](https://docs.dagger.io/configuration/custom-runner#connection-interface) documentation for more details.

 ##### Source code